Hello 3rd Grade Families!

 like the one pictured, in order to learn and practice the various reading strategies.

 The reading passages were brief, so we began by focusing on a different strategy for each passage.
 We practiced recording our questions, comments, predictions, connections, and our reactions on post-its.
 We used a symbol to show the meaning of each strategy we were practicing, and discussed why the strategy helps us comprehend what we're reading.
+This forced interaction with the text helps them engage more deeply with what they are reading, and helps make the shift from being a passive reader, to an active reader.

 We had wonderful conversations, and the students practiced a valuable tool that will help each of them interact more deeply with what they are reading and improve reading comprehension.
 Feel free to try this strategy at home with your child.